 Neglecting Maintenance is Expensive

 - Concrete cracks are dangerous tripping hazards.
 People walking on relatively smooth concrete surfaces are not looking down, expecting the smooth surface to change abruptly.
 Large cracks can also be sharp, cutting bare feet or causing further damage during a fall.
 Falls are one of the leading types of injury accidents.
 A wise and considerate homeowner will not accept this type of liability.

 - Damaged and cracked concrete also looks bad and negatively affects curb appeal.
 If it shows age, it makes your house look old and dated.
 Poor curb appeal affects your property value and the property value of your neighborhood.
 A first impression is important, whether you plan to sell your home or invite friends over.

 - If concrete is neglected and the damage becomes too great, the only solution will be a replacement.
 If you think repairing concrete is too much, consider that replacing concrete is much more expensive.
 Catching minor damage and repairing it is the wisest financial choice.

 Concrete professionals can help you maintain your concrete and keep your home looking well-kept.

 - A concrete sealant applied while cracks are small can lengthen the useful life of the concrete and make it look new again.
 The correct sealant is chosen for the color of your concrete.
 It is poured into the pores and cracks and allowed to dry.
 The sealant closes the pores and gaps, reducing water damage.
 The surface will be smooth and look attractive again.

-- Once your concrete is leveled and seal, make sure you keep it clean.
+- Once your concrete is leveled and sealed, make sure you keep it clean.
 Use soap and water regularly with a soft brush.
-If you power wash the surface, make sure you re-apply the sealant for best results.
+If you power washes the surface, make sure you re-apply the sealant for best results.